 Fission Product Separation Process (PYRO PROCESS):

-In the following process description the pyro process is used to separate fission products and zirconium from the heavy elements.
+In the following section a pyroprocess is used to separate lower atomic weight fission products and zirconium from the high atomic weight elements.

-Diagram of a Mark IV electrorefiner at the Argonne Lab
+Photo of an electrorefiner at the Argonne Lab circa 2012

 Electrorefining at the Argonne Lab

 1. Separate (fission products plus zirconium) and the (heavy metals) using the liquid cadmium based pyro process.
 The seoaration ratio in this process is critical.
 It is crucial to minimize the concentration of high atomic weight atoms in the low atomic weight material discharge stream whereas a small concentration of low atomic weight atoms in the high atomic weight material discharge stream is tolerable.
 Multiple pyroprocessing steps may be required to achieve the required very low concentration of high atomic weight material in the low atomic weight material discharge stream.